openwrt/openwrt/README.md

 This guide helps as a quick start but for full details about OpenWrt please see the [OpenWrt project wiki](http://wiki.openwrt.org/doc/start).

-## Using this documentation

-This readme contains the basics of building and modifying OpenWrt for Ci40. **You will find much more documentation on the [Creator Documentation website](https://docs.creatordev.io/ci40/guides/developer-guide/).**
+## This readme contains the basics of building and modifying OpenWrt for Ci40. **You will find much more documentation on the [Creator Documentation website](https://docs.creatordev.io/ci40/guides/platform/).**

 ## Package Content